Introduction

 Conclusion

-The realistic perspective identifies the reasons for Pakistan-India rivalry that are responsible for the relationships between two countries.
-The common issues contributing to increased rivalry include expansion of nuclear capabilities, water crisis, Kashmir dispute and history of war.
-The study suggests that the main reason for an unchanging role of each country towards other is the historical impact of mistrust and security.
-Both states assume perceived security threat from its rival due to the enhanced military base and well established nuclear capabilities.
-Resolution of these issues is difficult until both countries give up their cultural strategies.
+The realistic perspective identifies the reasons for the Pakistan-India rivalry that are responsible for the relationships between the two countries.
+The common issues contributing to increased rivalry include the expansion of nuclear capabilities, the water crisis, the Kashmir dispute and the history of war.
+The study suggests that the main reason for the unchanging role of each country towards others is the historical impact of mistrust and security.
+Both states assume perceived security threats from their rivals due to the enhanced military base and well-established nuclear capabilities.
+The resolution of these issues is difficult until both countries give up their cultural strategies.

 References